MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/other/gtk.md

 ![Preview](~/media/shared/preview.png)

 Xamarin.Forms now has preview support for GTK# apps.
+GTK# is a community-supported platform.
 GTK# is a graphical user interface toolkit that links the GTK+ toolkit and a variety of GNOME libraries, allowing the development of fully native GNOME graphics apps using Mono and .NET.
 This article demonstrates how to add a GTK# project to a Xamarin.Forms solution.

 Before you start, create a new Xamarin.Forms solution, or use an existing Xamarin.Forms solution, for example, [**GameOfLife**](https://docs.microsoft.com/samples/xamarin/xamarin-forms-samples/boxview-gameoflife).